By Santi — Head Van Engineer — December 9, 2025

 Solar basics for vans — panels, charge controllers (PWM vs MPPT), realistic production estimates

-MPPT charge controllers outperform PWM, particularly in non‑ideal light or cold conditions.
-A 400 W roof array under good conditions might yield 1,600–2,000 Wh/day, but production varies by season and location.
-For realistic solar planning and calculators see our sizing guide: How much solar do I need for van life? and our deeper system explainer at How to power your van: solar, batteries & electrical explained.
+For good van battery charging and knowing your campervan electric system, refer to our sizing guide: How much solar do I need for van life? and explore our clear system guide at How to power your van: solar, batteries & electric explained.

 Inverters & AC Power — Choosing the Right Unit